Christopher080/Login-System-inpython-with-Tkinter/README.md

 # Login-System-inpython-with-Tkinter
-The login system can be connected to a database or even a to be site image can be downloaded and replace
+The login system can be connected to a database or even a site image can be downloaded and replace